ForeverHaibara/ForeverHaibara.github.io/src/assets/markdown/triples-documentation/applications/limitations.md

 ## Limitations of Sum-of-Squares

 Not every nonnegative multivariate polynomial can be represented as sum of squares of polynomials.
-The most renowned example is perhaps the Motzkin form:
+The most renowned example is perhaps the Motzkin's form:

 $$
 x^4y^2+x^2y^4+z^6-3x^2y^2z^2\geq 0.